 Handoffs

 The packet captures what was decided, what was tried, what got stuck, and what's currently true about the working tree.
 It is the entirety of what the next agent needs to keep moving without re-reading the whole session log.
+In the interactive REPL, /use <agent> and daemon-triggered automatic handoff both use this same machinery.

 When a handoff fires

-Three triggers produce a handoff:
+These triggers produce a handoff:

 Where the packet lives